 “Safety culture is that assembly of characteristics and attitudes in organizations and individuals which establishes that, as an overriding priority, nuclear plant safety issues receive the attention warranted by their significance” (INSAG-1)

-There has been significant research into the safety culture concept since 1986.
+There has been significant research into the safety culture concept since 1986, and it remains a core human factors topic.
 Across many industries, safety culture is seen as central to safety performance and has been highlighted in major events around the world.
 A number of factors have been defined that influence safety culture (for example see this page) and upon watching the Chernobyl mini-series, it is clear that there are several improvement opportunities.
 However, I’d like to stress that thirty years later, incident investigations are still reaching the same conclusions regarding safety culture.
 Don’t make the mistake of watching the Chernobyl mini-series and simply conclude that this was a problem with the Soviet Union, their nuclear industry or the Chernobyl staff.

 Reactor 4 was started up to meet a deadline (a need for energy production) and some commissioning activities were not undertaken.
 One of these was the test that was rescheduled for 25 April 1986, whilst the reactor was to be shut down for routine maintenance; a test that Legasov later described as: